-- Executive Committee: Are empowered, at request of the Chair, to act between Board meetings, in good faith and in times of crisis.
-Committee consists of President, Vice President, and Secretary.
+- Executive Committee: The members of the Executive Committee are empowered, at the request of the Chair, to act between Board meetings, in good faith and in times of crisis.
+The committee consists of the President, the Vice President, and the Secretary.

-- Human Resources Committee: Establishes performance benchmarks for TUC staff.
-Monitors and evaluates staff performance.
-Consults on recruiting and hiring staff when required.
+- Human Resources Committee: The Human Resources Committee establishes performance benchmarks for TUC staff, as well as monitors and evaluates staff performance.
+The committee consults on recruiting and hiring staff when required.

-Temporary committees can be created by the Board at any time by a Motion that passes with a majority vote of the Board.
-Current ad-hoc committees include;
+Ad-Hoc committees can be created by the Board at any time by a Motion that passes with a majority vote of the Board.
+Current ad-hoc committees include:

-- Governance Committee: Reviews TUC Bylaws and ensures adherence with the relevant Federal and Provincial Not-For-Profit Corporations Acts.
-Reviews TUC organizational practices and policies.
-Identifies and recommends candidates for the Board.
+- Governance Committee: The Governance Committee reviews TUC Bylaws and ensures adherence with the relevant Federal and Provincial Not-For-Profit Corporations Acts.
+The committee also reviews TUC organizational practices and policies, as well as identifies and recommends candidates for the Board.

 The Toronto Ultimate Club (TUC or Club) Board of Directors is comprised of up to nine (9) individuals, who must be TUC members in good standing, who have been elected by the membership at the TUC Annual General Meeting (AGM).
 One does not need to have any special skill set to be on the Board; though the Club does benefit from a varied set of skills and experience.
 It is important that Board members are active, engaged, and, willing to offer their personal KSAP’s (Knowledge, Skills, Abilities, and, Passion) to the Club.
 In spite of the not for profit status; Board members are still bound by all laws of Ontario and Canada in their responsibilities and the performance of their duties.
 Board members are legally and morally responsible for every aspect of the operation of the Toronto Ultimate Club on behalf of its Membership.